Author: Peter Miller

 My path to getting diagnosed with Borderline Personality Disorder…

 I come from a broken home.
-My parents divorced when I was about 9.
+My parents divorced when I was about nine.
 The whole family endured lots of conflict and drama while my parents worked through their divorce process.
 It was an awful time.
 Mom left the country after a couple years of leaving the house, and thereafter I stayed with Dad and two older sibs.
 I’m sure I suffered attachment issues due to mother leaving during such an early time in my life, although I still haven’t pinpointed or fully resolved these issues.
 The way I remember it, I didn’t mind her leaving because she was so embarrassingly consumed by religion.
-I haven’t reconnected with her since or had a desire to do so.
+I haven’t reconnected with her since or had any desire to do so.

 I had issues throughout childhood, teens, and early adulthood in regards to anxiety, depression, emotions, and functioning in relationships.
-At a few points I went to doctors and therapists to investigate things, but the investigations were always short-lived, either because doctors offered suggestions and treatments to address the apparent physical manifestations of my problems (e.g., stomach problems or food intolerances) or I couldn’t connect with whoever was attempting to counsel me.
+At a few points I went to doctors and therapists to investigate things, but the investigations were always short-lived, either because doctors offered suggestions and treatments to address the apparent physical manifestations of my problems (e.g., stomach problems or food intolerance) or I couldn’t connect with whoever was attempting to counsel me.

 My first experience of debilitating mental health issues as an adult was in 2009 (age 34) when I started having panic attacks.
 I experienced my first panic attack at work – seemingly out of the blue.
 It hit me fast and hard.
 I suddenly became frantic and started looking for somebody/anybody to support me through the panic symptoms and figure out a way to get me home.

-While having panic attacks I was extremely dizzy and short of breath, full of dread and fear.
+While having panic attacks I was extremely dizzy and short of breath, and full of dread and fear.
 I believed I must have a brain tumor or something worse was happening (misinterpreting symptoms).
-I had no understanding of what was going on inside of me psychologically (or physically) at this time, but now realize there were lots of irrational thoughts and related emotions happening all at once, and this no doubt took a large toll on my mind/body system over time until it reached a tipping point.
+I had no understanding of what was going on inside of me psychologically (or physically) at this time, but I now realize there were lots of irrational thoughts and related emotions happening all at once, and this no doubt took a large toll on my mind/body system over time until it reached a tipping point.

 My wife took me to the hospital emergency after a couple days waiting for the dizziness and other symptoms to pass (but they didn’t) and that lead me to thinking more that “something really bad must be happening”.
 At the hospital I waited in agony for a doctor to attend to me.
 It was probably a relatively short wait in emergency, but it seemed like “forever” and as though they weren’t noticing or caring how bad I was suffering.
 Once admitted, the emergency doctor quickly determined I was suffering from some sort of “anxiety issues”.
 He gave me an Ativan prescription and suggested I seek out counselling and consult my family doctor for follow-up.